-Garamond is not a specific font name but a font styles.
+Garamond is not a specific font name but a font style.
 You may have heard of Adobe Garamond, Monotype Garamond, and Garamond ITC as some examples.
 All of these fonts are a little bit different, but they all come from the work of Claude Garamond.
 He made the first punch cuts in the 1500s, which makes Garamond fonts some of the oldest.

 Before Claude Garamond’s work, fonts were made to look like scribe’s handwriting.
 On the other hand, Garamond’s typefaces were made in the Roman style, with the letters ascenders being straight and the crossbar of the letter ‘e’ being horizontal instead of slanted like earlier calligraphic fonts.

 The letters were made this way to make them easier to read in print.
 This is why Garamond fonts are so good for body text.
 Garamond fonts have been used outside of the image in the logos of many brands, such as Rolex, Abercrombie & Fitch, and tech giants Google and Apple.
 Adobe Garamond is such a good choice that the entire Harry Potter series is printed on it.

 Because Garamond fonts have a long history and are easy to read, you can be sure that they will add a timeless elegance to your slides while keeping the text easy to read.

 Hermann Zapf came up with the idea for Palatino in 1949.
 Palatino is a typeface based on the style of the Italian Renaissance.
 It was named after the master calligrapher Giambattista Palatino, who lived at the same time as Claude Garamond.